Ruslan Tarpan: Sewage discharge project and flight from Ukraine

 In 2010, Tarpan began work on a project for the construction of a deep-sea sewage discharge pipeline for Odesa.
 Given a total of ₴600 million (US$16 million in August 2022) by the governments of Odesa and Ukraine, Tarpan on multiple occasions requested and sued for further funds, in 2015 arguing that a further ₴165 million was needed to complete the project.
 President Viktor Yanukovych publicly criticised the pipeline, saying in 2012, "Almost ₴600 million swelled into this project, without a mind, without a head, and now additional funds are needed in order to correct this mistake.
 We will do this, we will fix it, but this will not happen again."

 In 2017, a criminal investigation into the sewage discharge project was launched.
 The Security Service of Ukraine (SBU), along with the Odesa Oblast prosecutor's office, accused Tarpan of criminal fraud and the theft of 200 million griven.
 The court seized multiple properties belonging to Tarpan, including a 16-storey apartment complex under construction, four apartments, a land plot in the town of Fontanka, a 1937 ZIS-101, 1981 ZIL-4104, and a Lexus LX 470.
 Prior to the seizure, Tarpan fled the country for the United Arab Emirates, where he continues to reside.
-Tarpan has also been reportedly seen in Russia, Israel, and several African countries.